vovashko/crypto-portfolio-tracker/README.md

-Here’s an updated version of your README incorporating the customization options and limitations:

----

 # **Crypto-Portfolio-Tracker**

 This tool allows you to check the performance of your cryptocurrency portfolio and provides buy/sell advice based on the [Relative Strength Index (RSI)](https://www.investopedia.com/terms/r/rsi.asp).